-(Tis is a basic traditional wedding service, about 25 minutes in length.
-It can be personalized with readings, family participation, music performances, etc.)
+(This is a basic traditional wedding service, about 25 minutes in length.
+It can be personalised with readings, family participation, music performances, etc.)

 Dear family and friends, we have gathered here today in the presence of this company, to witness and to celebrate the wedding of Adam and Emily.